HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2024

 - Increase brand equity.
 Remarkable visual imagery, photos and pictures have the power to help across your customer purchase funnel: from brand awareness and preference to customer loyalty over time.

 - Influence purchase behaviour.
 Uniquely inspirational photography has the power to influence purchase behaviour in massive ways.
-Think of the last time you bought an eco-friendly product vs a standard one? or an organic product vs a non-organic one?
-It is likely images play an important role to convey the brand benefits and messages at the point of purchase.
+Think of the last time you bought an eco-friendly product vs a standard one. or an organic product vs a non-organic one?
+It is likely images play an important role in conveying the brand benefits and messages at the point of purchase.